• Skip to primary navigation

 4. Palais Des Thes:

-Palais Des Thes offers an English Breakfast Tea blended with black tea from the Yunnan Province of China and Assam, producing a mild and invigorating, mellow, and spicy cup.
+Palais Des Thes offers an English Breakfast Tea blended with black tea from the Yunnan Province of China and Assam, producing a mild, invigorating, mellow, and spicy cup.

 5. The Tea Spot:

-The Tea Spot English Breakfast Tea combines four full leaf black tea leaves from India, Sri Lanka, and China.
+The Tea Spot Breakfast Tea combines four full-leaf black tea leaves from India, Sri Lanka, and China.
 I personally really love The Tea Spot’s English Breakfast Tea.
 It has a beautiful aftertaste, almost chocolate-like.

 6. Twinings:

 Twinings English Breakfast Tea is a quintessentially British tea that’s been around for 300 years.
-You can purchase in loose form but keep in mind the blended tea is made from the cut leaf and are not full leaf teas.
+You can purchase it in loose form, but remember that blended tea is made from the cut leaf and is not full-leaf tea.
 Their English Breakfast Tea is a blend of Assam, Ceylon, and Kenyan tea.
 It brews a bright and full-bodied tea.

 7. Vahdam Teas: